Amsterdam sex crimes case: Identification and arrest

 The case of convicted sex offender Roberts Mikelson (Roberts Miķelsons) started in December 2010 with the broadcast in the Netherlands on the television show Opsporing Verzocht ("Investigation Requested") of images originating from the United States of Mikelson and an unnamed child with a stuffed toy known as Miffy (Nijntje).
 As Miffy is originally a Dutch product, the investigators suspected the child to be Dutch.
-After the boy's grandfather realized the boy was his grandson, the police were directed to the child's sitter, Robert Mikelson.
+After the boy's grandfather realised the boy was his grandson, the police were directed to the child's babysitter, Robert Mikelson.
 During a search of his house, computers containing a large collection of child pornography (46,803 photos and 3,672 movies, part of which had been unsuccessfully deleted during the broadcast) were found and seized.

 Defendants

+Per Dutch journalism etiquette, for privacy reasons names in criminal cases are reported on by their full first name and the first letter of the surname.

 Main perpetrator: Robert M.

-Roberts Miķelsons (in the Netherlands generally referred to as Robert M.) (born in Riga, Latvia, 14 September 1983) became a naturalized Dutch citizen in 2008.
-He was convicted of possession of child pornography in Germany in 2003 while working at a daycare facility in Heidelberg.
+Roberts Miķelsons ("Robert M."; born in Riga, Latvia, 14 September 1983) became a naturalised Dutch citizen in 2008.
+He was convicted of possession of child pornography in Germany in 2003, while working at a daycare facility in Heidelberg.
 In 2004, he married Richard van Olffen.
-From 2007 to 2009, he worked at several daycare centres of "het Hofnarretje" group, and from 2009 to 2010, at "Jenno's Knuffelparadijs".
-According to evaluations of the Pieter Baan Centre, a forensic psychiatric observation clinic, Miķelsons is a hypersexual pedophile with a personality disorder.
+From 2007 to 2009, he worked at several daycare centres of "Het Hofnarretje" group, and from 2009 to 2010, at "Jenno's Knuffelparadijs".
+According to evaluations of the Pieter Baan Centre, a forensic psychiatric observation clinic, Miķelsons is a hypersexual paedophile with a personality disorder.

 Richard van O.

-Richard van Olffen (referred to as Richard van O.), was accused of possession of child sexual abuse material (pornography) as well as sexual assault on an 11–16-year-old boy, both of which he was acquitted.
+Richard van Olffen ("Richard van O."), was accused of possession of child sexual abuse material (pornography) as well as sexual assault on an 11–16-year-old boy, both of which he was acquitted.
 He was charged with being an accessory to the crimes of Robert Miķelsons.

 Edwin R.

-Edwin R., a 39-year-old employee at Het Hofnarretje daycare centre, was suspected of engaging in webcam sex with minors and possessing child pornography, and was released on bail on 3 March 2011.
+Edwin R., a 39-year-old employee at "Het Hofnarretje" daycare centre, was suspected of engaging in webcam sex with minors and possessing child pornography, and was released on bail on 3 March 2011.
 He was ultimately not prosecuted because the Public Prosecution Service expected that the length of any prison sentence imposed would be shorter than the time Edwin R. had already spent in pre-trial detention.